masoncfrancis/cs5060/minihw7mario/README.md

 - gym -> gymnasium
 - stable-baselines3 -> newer version compatible with gymnasium

-I was unable to get the `Run.py` from the starter code to work, so unfortunately I was not able to view the outcomes of the training.
+Regrettably, I was unable to get the `Run.py` from the starter code to work, so unfortunately I was not able to view the outcomes of the training and am unable to provide graphs and charts about them.

 ## Key Takeaways

 I had a few different key takeaways from this assignment.

 - I learned that different types of training take different amounts of time.
-- I learned that A2C involve different levels of complexity.
+- I learned that A2C and PPO involve different levels of complexity and learn in different styles.
 - I also learned firsthand why GPUs are so useful for this type of work.
     - As soon as I installed the CUDA toolkit and drivers for use with PyTorch, the speed of training increased dramatically.
     - In speaking with my other classmates, this type of performance improvement was experienced by them as well.